View course descriptions for

 ME 408 Heat and Power Design Laboratory (1) Offered Spring.
 Prereq.: ME 301 and 308; credit for or concurrent enrollment in ME 407.
 The student measures design parameters and determines operating points for selected thermal and mechanical systems including pumps, fans, compressors, heat exchangers, internal combustion engines, air conditioners, and solar collectors.
 Lab reports document “hands-on” operating experience with commercial heat and power equipment and experimental evaluation of operational and performance characteristics under varied operating conditions.

 ME 409 Design of Thermal Systems (3) Offered Spring.
-Prereq.: ME 301, credit for or concurrent enrollment in ME 308 and 407.
+Prereq.: ME 301 and credit for or concurrent enrollment in ME 308 and 407.
 Students learn design principles for residential, commercial, and industrial energy systems—including heating, ventilating, air conditioning, and refrigeration.

 ME 412 Machine Design I (3) Offered Fall.
 Prereq.: EG 106, 201, and 206.
 Students apply the principles of mechanics of materials and materials science to the design of machine elements, including shafts, bearings, mechanical drive elements, brakes, and joints.
 Finite element analysis software is introduced.
 A team design project is completed.
 2 hours lecture, plus lab.